-Batons were used in medieval times as training weapons, used mainly by medieval footsoldiers to learn fighting techniques in close ground combat fighting.
+Batons were used in medieval times as training weapons, used mainly by medieval foot soldiers to learn fighting techniques in close ground combat fighting.

 Batons were also used in medieval times for fighting in tournaments to entertain medieval people.
-The reason why batons were used was because they were made out of wood (favorite baton wood was Lime) and whalebone and this stopped footsoldiers and knights from being badly injured.
+The reason why batons were used was that they were made out of wood (favorite baton wood was Lime) and whalebone and this stopped footsoldiers and knights from being badly injured.

 Knights also used batons from an early age to train them for battle without causing injury in various sword-training exercises.
-Foot soldiers and warriors in ground combat mainly used batons in the medieval times in training techniques.
+Foot soldiers and warriors in ground combat mainly used batons in medieval times in training techniques.

 Batons were classed as mêlée weapons which are weapons for hand-to-hand combat, they can be bladed weapons or blunt weapons such as the baton and were originally club or cudgel weapons that were very basic.

 “Medieval Batons were swords that were made out of wood or whalebone that were used to learn fighting skills in training drills and were used at medieval tournaments.”

 The number of blows one fighter inflicted on another fighter was counted during baton contests with the winning baton fighter scoring the most points or hits, alternatively, a baton contest could be ended with one fighter being exhausted and surrendering as they could no longer fight.